Benefits of Black Tea, Who Knew?

 Conclusion

-From tea plantation to your cup the journey starts with the picking of a leaf, processing, and packing.
+From the tea plantation to your cup, the journey starts with the picking of a leaf, processing, and packing.
 You open the container, take a deep breath, and the healing begins.
-The health benefits of black tea include antioxidants that prevail in every cup.
-Moderation is the key and drinking 3 cups of black tea a day is no problem for this girl.
+The health benefits of black tea include antioxidants that are present in every cup.
+Moderation is the key, and drinking 3 cups of black tea a day is no problem for this girl.
 Your journey begins by searching for all the varieties of black tea until you find your favorite.
-If you are like me you will have many favorites.
+If you are like me, you will have many favorites.

 7 thoughts on “Benefits of Black Tea, Who Knew?”